janwilmans/copperspice-gettingstarted/README.md

 Basically the same example, but with an .ui (XML) file that is automatically compiled into a header file.
 This is the example you want to use for a normal window GUI application.

+# older examples, nolonger applicable to copperspice 1.7.x or higher.

 ## Visual Studio 2017 \ example_project_vs2017\HelloHerbs
 A simple but odd hybrid console / GUI application.
 - uses only code to describe the UI (no XML and no designer tools required)